Ismailbabatunde/Barnette-Consulting-Project/README.md

 # Barntte-Consulting-Project
 Barntte Consulting Employees Analysis is an employee based analysis.
-The ETL process was employed to query ﻿﻿the datasets and all visualisation was done on Microsoft PowerBI
+The ETL process was employed to query ﻿﻿the datasets and all visualisation was done on Microsoft PowerBi

 # Important KPIs:
 - Total Employees: 22,211